 Riverboat CITY OF NEW ORLEANS Mardi Gras Jazz Brunch & Mardi Gras World Tour Combo

-Starting in late 2018, the CITY OF NEW ORLEANS, the NEW sister vessel of the Steamboat NATCHEZ, will operate daily brunch cruises with a stop at Mardi Gras World on the Mississippi River.
+Starting in winter 2018, the CITY OF NEW ORLEANS, the NEW sister vessel of the Steamboat NATCHEZ, will operate daily brunch cruises with a stop at Mardi Gras World on the Mississippi River.
 Come enjoy a live jazz band, authentic New Orleans cuisine, a daily second line parade, and a calliope concert.
 Plus, all passengers will receive Mardi Gras beads!
 Boarding time will be 11 a.m. with cruising at 11:30.
 At 1 p.m., the riverboat will tie up at Mardi Gras World where you can end your brunch excursion with an optional 45-minute tour of the largest Mardi Gras float-building facility in the world.
 Watch the artists as they design and build the floats that will make their way down the parade route and into the history books!
 If you choose to tour Mardi Gras World, you will return back downtown on the Mardi Gras World Shuttle.
 If not, you can stay aboard for a cruise back to the French Quarter.
 Learn more.